RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 __⚠️  IMPORTANT:__ Make sure the builder and server have identical `http-c2.json` configuration files to avoid incompatibility problems.

-__⚠️  IMPORTANT:__ Builders must have unique names, by default the builder's hostname will be used.
+__⚠️  IMPORTANT:__ Builders must have unique names, by default the builder's hostname will be used, but this can be changed using the `--name` cli flag.

 #### External Builds